hyhieu/hyhieu.github.io/blog/today_i_resume_writing.md

 answer without mentioning it is a Quora answer, and before I realized it, we have been down into a good conversation.

 It feels sad losing this ability.
-As mush as writing helped me think and speak more coherently, not writing has made my thoughts cluttered and my speech awkward.
+As much as writing helped me think and speak more coherently, not writing has made my thoughts cluttered and my speech awkward.
 These days, whenever I must write something, I pause very often.
 I would immediately check if my choice of words is awkward (they often are), if my